Evidlo/prelim/main.typ

         $n_H (r) = n_1 "exp"(-r/alpha_1) + n_2 "exp"(-r/alpha_2)$
     )

     where $n_1, n_2, alpha_1, alpha_2$ are unknown model coefficients.
-The two exponentials express a belief that the H density distribution consists of two populations of H density atoms.
+The two exponentials express the expectation that the H density distribution consists of two populations of H density atoms having distinct radial decay rates (known as _scale heights_).
 Additionally, this simple exponential formulation permits an analytic line integration that Østgaard et al. utilize to perform model fitting directly in the measurement domain with no tomographic operator.
 The exact method of fitting is not described, but most likely a linear regression similar to

     #math.equation(
         $